 Discover everything you ever wanted to know about all the different types of melons.
 Learn where they come from, how they taste, what they look like – and more!

 The word melon describes a huge variety of different types of fruit from all around the globe.
 Each type of melon has its own origins, flavors, and appearance.
 In fact, the types of melons that are favored in different cultures tend to vary based on what melon is typically distributed and available in certain regions worldwide.

-Melons have been around since 2000 years B.C. when the Egyptians cultivated them.
-So you can expect in that span of time, that there will be different variations of this fruit with each passing civilization and culture that cultivated it.
-So far, we have found 38 distinct types.
+Melons are also some of the oldest types of fruit that we still eat today.
+They’ve been around since 2000 years B.C. when the Egyptians cultivated them.
+So you can expect in that period of time that there will be different variations of this fruit with each passing civilization and culture that cultivated it.

 - 8. Camouflage Melon

 - 9. Cantaloupe (American)

 - 16. Cucamelon

 - 17. Galia Melons